riyaadazad/html-tricks/_posts/2019-02-11-why-jekyll-is-better-than-wordpress.md

 image-link: >-
   https://upload.wikimedia.org/wikipedia/commons/thumb/a/ae/WordPress.svg/2000px-WordPress.svg.png
 ---
 In a [previous post](/how-to-create-your-own-site-for-free) I described how one could create their own website for free, and I utilized a program called Jekyll.
+Of course, there are many options other than Jekyll, such as the popular Wordpress.org.
+I'm here to show you why Jekyll is the better option when deciding how to manage your site.

+This is perhaps more of a CMS or no-CMS debate.
+A CMS is the abbreviated term for a "content management system", which is a clickable, or dynamic, WYSIWYG ("what you see is what you get") software